zama-ai/fhevm/README.md

-# How to run the new fhEVM
+# Demo of fhEVM + KMS (centralized)

-THis documentation is only temporary, it allows to run the last fhEVM with the fhe keys generated using kms-core dedicated binary.
+This documentation purpose is to show how to run fhEVM for FHE execution and KMS for async decryption and reencryption.

- # Key generation
+ ## Key generation

- Please update `KEY_GEN` value in `.env`
+ Please update `KEY_GEN` value in `.env`.
+Default is `false`

 | KEY_GEN | Purpose                                                                       |
 |---------|-------------------------------------------------------------------------------|